• Skip to main content

 1. Place the cubed potatoes in a bowl full of cold water.
 Let them sit for about five minutes.
 Drain and rinse twice.
 Let them dry and remove any excess moisture with a paper towel.

-2. Add bacon to a well-seasoned cast-iron skillet or non-stick skillet, over medium heat.
-Cook approximately 10 minutes or until the bacon is browned and crispy.
+2. Add bacon to a well-seasoned ten-inch cast-iron or non-stick skillet over medium heat.
+Cook for approximately ten minutes or until the bacon is browned and crispy.
 Remove from the pan, drain on a paper towel, and crumble.
 Set aside.

 Three pieces of bacon cooking in a cast-iron skillet.